Importing an Existing Android Project

 .idea directory that contains a set of configuration files (

-.iml) for each of the project modules (for more details, see Project and
+.iml) for each of the project modules (for more details, see About Projects and About modules).

 - Select File | New | Project from Existing Sources from the main menu.